 On iOS devices, the App Store is on the home screen.
 It is a core part of iOS and cannot be removed.

 Google Play Store (Android tablet and smartphone)

 The Google Play Store is an app store provided by Google for Android devices, the Chrome web browser, and Chrome OS computers.
 It was launched on October 22, 2008, as "Android Market."
 It was later integrated with two other Google services, Google Music and Google eBookstore, to create Google Play.

 Unlike other App Stores, Google Play allows users to purchase digital music and e-books.

 On most Android devices, the Play Store is available on the home screen.

-On the web, the Play Store can be accessed at play.google.com/store.
+On the web, you can visit the Google Play Store website.

 Microsoft Store (Microsoft PC)

 In both Windows 10 and Windows 11, to access the Microsoft Store, press the Windows key, type Microsoft Store, and press Enter.
 Users can also find the Microsoft Store in the Start menu under the "M" section of installed programs.

 The Microsoft Store does not offer updates to the Windows operating system.
 To update Windows, use Windows Update instead.